stared/jekyll-blog-pre-2022/_posts/2017/2017-09-30-dating-for-nerds-gender-differences.markdown

 * [Tea Consent - animation](https://www.youtube.com/watch?v=oQbei5JGiT8)
 * [Consent - a webstrip](http://www.ohjoysextoy.com/consent/)

 In my experience, women didn’t have the slightest reservation with saying a firm *"no"* if they were totally not interested (I am not particularly muscular or threatening looking; I never dated a girl when I was her superior, etc).
 At the same time, I only discovered afterwards that sometimes she said *"yes"* because she was afraid of losing me.
 Things related to consent are not only related to physical safety, but also emotional safety.
-And fundamentally this isn’t a fixed checklist, but genuine care that you partner is having as enjoyable an experience as you.
+And fundamentally this isn’t a fixed checklist, but genuine care that your partner is having as enjoyable an experience as you.

 When it comes to safety from sexually transmitted infections (and unintended pregnancy), it’s also your business.
 A great reading is found below: